SAP/ui5-typescript/beta-statement.md

 Once we declare the type definitions to be no longer in "experimental beta state", this means that:

 1. We try to limit breaking changes to a minimum, but we can NOT completely avoid all breaking changes (see the section above for examples and reasons).
-2. We will announce any breaking changes we are aware of and explain how to adapt your code.
+2. We will announce any breaking changes we are aware of in the [Release Notes](releasenotes.md) and explain how to adapt your code.

     * Normally, a breaking change is indicated by an increased major version of the software.
 However, as the type definitions are versioned in sync with the matching UI5 version, we cannot use this version number.
 Also, the generator's version number may be used to rather describe incompatibilities of its usage, not of the generated type definitions, so we can't use this version number, either.
 Hence, we *might* introduce something like an additional generation level compatibility version which would be increased for incompatible changes.